Clinical Focus

 Therapeutic Approaches

 CBT (Cognitive Behavioral Therapy) targets negative thinking patterns and how these thoughts lead to low self-esteem or negative self-talk.
-The goal of CBT is to replace these negative thoughts will positive affirmations, intern creating positive outcomes.
-It is what I like to refer to as the “self-fulfilling prophesy” form of therapy.
+The goal of CBT is to replace these negative thoughts with positive affirmations, in turn creating positive outcomes.
+It is what I like to refer to as the “self-fulfilling prophecy” form of therapy.